wynemo/kiss-proxy/README.md

 # kiss-proxy
-this a simple and stupid http proxy
+this a simple and stupid http proxy server